-With a general belief that Medicare is free in retirement, most Americans don’t plan ahead for the true cost of their healthcare in retirement.
+With a general belief that Medicare is free, most Americans don’t plan ahead for the true cost of their healthcare.
 So, what can you do now?

-The most important step is to make an accurate assessment of your health and financial situation.
-They are tightly linked in our retirement years.
+The most important step is to accurately assess your health and financial situation.
+They are tightly linked.

-Many people mistakenly take a cursory look at Medicare Advantage plans and believe that they cost less and deliver more care.
+Some people look at Medicare Advantage plans and believe they cost less and deliver more care.
 For some people this is true.
-For others, it isn’t.
-It all depends on your health.5Medicare.gov, ”Costs for Medicare Advantage Plans”, Accessed January 11, 2022
+For others, it isn’t.5Medicare.gov, ”Costs for Medicare Advantage Plans”, Accessed January 11, 2022

-Healthy people generally get their annual wellness exam and keep up with their routine dental, vision, and hearing care.
-They may even have a prescription or two to handle minor health issues.
+Healthy people generally get their annual wellness exams and keep up with their routine care.
+They may even have a prescription or two.
 For these people, Medicare Advantage plans work great.
 Premiums are low and they rarely make a doctor visit copayment.11Medicare.gov, ”Medicare Advantage Plans cover all Medicare services”, Accessed January 11, 2022

-For many people with chronic health issues, Medicare Advantage plans actually cost them more than Original Medicare without supplemental insurance.
-The reason this is true has to do with the copayment structure of most Medicare Advantage plans.21KFF.org, ”A Dozen Facts About Medicare Advantage in 2020”, Accessed January 11, 2022
+For many people with chronic health issues, Medicare Advantage costs more than Original Medicare alone.
+The reason has to do with Medicare Advantage copayments.21KFF.org, ”A Dozen Facts About Medicare Advantage in 2020”, Accessed January 11, 2022